ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: Implementation

-The extension is based on TensorFlow 2.2 which was the most recent version at the time of our implementation.
-To support CustomOp for TensorFlow, we added $563$ LOC in Python, $924$ LOC in C++; to support TensorFlow Lite, we added $774$ LOC in C++.
+The extension is based on TensorFlow 2.2 which was the latest version at the time of our implementation.
+To support CustomOp for TensorFlow, we add $563$ LOC in Python, $924$ LOC in C++; to support TF Lite, we add $774$ LOC in C++.
+Our tool for model conversion is $1223$ LOC in Python.